Back to National Guide

 Perth's housing stock works in favour of predictable plasterboard pricing.
 Most residential construction from the 1970s onward uses standard timber or steel framing with plasterboard linings at 2.4m ceiling height.
 There is less variation in construction method than in older eastern capitals, which means fewer surprises during the job.

 Western-facing walls are a specific consideration in Perth.
 The afternoon sun in suburbs like Scarborough, Karrinyup, and Hillarys drives significant heat load through western walls.
-Insulation-backed plasterboard (where a layer of polystyrene or similar is bonded to the back of the board) is increasingly popular for these walls during renovations.
+Insulation-backed plasterboard (a layer of polystyrene or similar bonded to the back of the board) is increasingly popular for these walls during renovations.
 It adds cost per square metre but improves thermal comfort without reducing room size.
+Where a full insulation upgrade is planned alongside air conditioning installation, insulation-backed board on western and northern walls is one of the most cost-effective thermal improvements available.

 In older suburbs like Fremantle, Subiaco, and parts of Mount Lawley, some homes have double-brick construction with no cavity.
-Lining these walls with plasterboard requires furring channels or battens fixed to the brick, creating a gap for the board and potentially for insulation.
-This adds to both the framing and plasterboard scope.
+Lining these walls with plasterboard requires furring channels or battens fixed to the brick, creating a gap for the board and potentially for insulation batts.
+This adds to both the framing and plasterboard scope but provides the opportunity to insulate what are otherwise thermally poor solid masonry walls.

-New builds and subdivisions across Perth's northern (Alkimos, Yanchep) and southern (Baldivis, Byford) corridors are predominantly plasterboard on steel framing with standard specifications.
-These are high-volume, competitive pricing environments.
+New builds and subdivisions across Perth's northern corridor (Alkimos, Yanchep, Two Rocks) and southern corridor (Baldivis, Byford, Mundijong) are predominantly plasterboard on steel framing with standard specifications.
+These are high-volume, competitive pricing environments where Siniat and CSR Gyprock supply through local trade outlets.

 Perth has a smaller plastering trade pool than Sydney or Melbourne.
-During building booms, plasterers are in high demand and lead times can extend.
+During building booms, plasterers are in high demand and lead times can extend to three to four weeks.
 For renovation work, booking two to four weeks ahead is typical.

 Hiring a Licensed Plasterer in WA

-• Ask for trade qualifications (Cert III in Wall and Ceiling Lining or equivalent)
+• Hold trade qualifications (Cert III in Wall and Ceiling Lining, CPC31920, or equivalent)

-• Get a written quote that specifies board type, finish level, and what is included vs excluded
+• Provide a written quote specifying board type, finish level, and what is included vs excluded

-• Ask about experience with fire-rated and insulation-backed systems if relevant
+• Confirm experience with fire-rated and insulation-backed systems if relevant

-• Confirm dust management approach for work in occupied homes
+• Explain their dust management approach for work in occupied homes

-For fire-rated assemblies, request documentation of the specific wall system being installed.
-A building certifier may need to verify compliance.
+• For fire-rated assemblies, they can provide documentation of the specific wall system being installed

 How We Calculate